Aditya-Debnath/Departmental-Network-Infrastructure-for-EWU-using-Cisco-Packet-Tracer-including-Web-Portal/README.md

 # Departmental-Network-Infrastructure-for-EWU-using-Cisco-Packet-Tracer-including-Web-Portal
 Cisco Packet Tracer project designing a secure departmental network for East West University.
-Includes subnetting, routing (Static and RIP both), FTP with role-based access, and email services to ensure full inter-departmental connectivity.
+Includes subnetting, routing (Static and RIP both), FTP with role-based access, email services and web services to ensure full inter-departmental connectivity.

 # Departmental Network Infrastructure for East West University

 This project is a **network design and implementation** using **Cisco Packet Tracer**, focused on building a secure and scalable **campus-wide infrastructure** for East West University.
-The design connects multiple departmental LANs and provides communication services such as **FTP** and **Email** with role-based access control.
+The design connects multiple departmental LANs and provides communication services such as **FTP**, **Email**, and a **Web Portal** with role-based access control.

 ---